crimx/val-i18n/README.md

 It is recommended to also install [`val-i18n-react`](https://github.com/crimx/val-i18n-react) which includes some handy hooks.

 Or you can just use the hooks for `value-enhancer`: [`use-value-enhancer`](https://github.com/crimx/use-value-enhancer).

+## VSCode Extension

+`val-i18n` is compatible with [i18n Ally](https://github.com/lokalise/i18n-ally), a popular VSCode extension for i18n.
+You can use it to manage your locale files.